Campaigner-ru/ua-to-ga4-events/README.md

 ## 3. Configure triggers
 Select (or create new) triggers of your Enhanced Ecommerce events.
 ## 4. Check new tags
-Run the preview to test new events.
+Run the preview to test new tags.